Here's How Much Weight the Average Person Gains During the Holidays

 For many, no matter how strict their diet, all bets are off as soon as the sweet potato casserole comes out of the oven on Thanksgiving.
-During the six-week stretch between Thanksgiving and New Year's, it seems easier than ever to gorge on carbs and sweets, surrounded by irresistibly delicious fare and grandmas who love nothing more than to heap another serving (or three) on your plate.
-The result?
-You’ll suffer from the dreaded holiday weight gain.
-But, while you may feel like an expanding balloon by the time January 1st arrives, the truth is that the average person doesn't put on quite as much as you might imagine.
+During the six-week stretch between Turkey Day and New Year's, it seems easier than ever to indulge in carbs and sweets.
+After all, we're surrounded by irresistibly delicious fare and it seems like our relatives love nothing more than heaping another serving (or three) on our plates.
+As a result, many of us experience some holiday weight gain.
+But while you may feel like an expanding balloon by the time New Year's Eve arrives, the average person doesn't put on quite as many pounds as you might expect during the holiday season.

-According to a study published in the New England Journal of Medicine, the average American's weight increases by 0.4% over Christmas, and 0.2% over Thanksgiving.
-In total, this amounts to around one pound gained during each holiday season.
+According to a 2016 study published in the New England Journal of Medicine, the average American's weight increases by 0.4 percent over Christmas and 0.2 percent over Thanksgiving.
+In total, that amounts to around one pound gained during each holiday season.
 The researchers found that the bulk of this weight gain occurs in the 10 days following Christmas—perhaps hinting at the fact that the cheer of the day throws off people's diet equilibriums until the New Year brings forth more steadfast resolutions.

 Although gaining a pound might seem like a small price to pay for your favorite holiday treats, the researchers point out that what makes this particular poundage so problematic is the fact that you're unlikely to lose the extra weight after the conclusion of the holiday season.
 Translation?
 Within a few years, all that holiday weight gain will accumulate.

 However, if you want to stay in shape between Thanksgiving and New Year's, Milton Stokes, PhD, of One Source Nutrition says that maintaining a proper fitness routine throughout the holidays is an easy way to prevent those pounds from multiplying.